aemami1/home/content/group/_index.md

 ## 3. AI Interpretability and Reliability

 We're working on probing the inner workings of AI models (frustratingly blackbox as they are!), focusing on understanding their decision-making processes, biases, and limitations to enhance their reliability, interpretability, and overall performance.

+{{< figure src="/uploads/winovis.jpg" caption="A representative output from Stable Diffusion 2.0 on a WINOVIS instance.
+The Diffusion Attentive Attribution Maps (DAAM) clarify the model's focus for different terms and the correctness of its interpretation: correctly identifying 'bee' and 'flower' but erroneously associating 'it' with the bee instead of the flower.
+[Read more about this study](/publication/park-2024-winovis/)." >}}

 {{< figure src="/uploads/confidence.png" caption="Flow diagram illustrating the process of extracting and comparing the Internal Confidence and Verbalized Certainty in an AI model.
 [Read more about this study](/publication/kumar-2024-confidence/).">}}